Enter your search term above.

 Did you know January is National Bath Safety Month?
 Join us in the effort to raise awareness about bathroom injuries and how to prevent them!
 While bathroom safety is important for everyone, it is especially important for people who use wheelchairs or have other mobility issues.

-The truth is, bathroom injuries are commonplace.
-According to the Centers for Disease Control and Prevention, bathroom injuries result in 235,000 emergency room visits every year in the United States for people aged 15 and older.
 Falls are the most common type of injury sustained in the bathroom, leading to 4 out of every 5 emergency room visits.
 While people of every age and ability face risks when using the shower, tub, sink, or toilet, bathroom injuries are most common amongst adults 65 years and older.

 There are many reasons why older adults face higher risks.
 As people age, it is common to experience changes in balance, strength, mobility, health, and cognition.
 Each of these factors contributes toward a person’s risk for falls, slips, and other bathroom injuries.
 Similar to people of all ages, older adults also experience greater risks related to variables like medication use, choice of footwear, and safety of the living environment.